Search:

 Shepherding

-Jesus opens this passage with a familiar illustration that every listener would understand.
+Jesus opens this passage with an illustration, one that every listener would have understood.
 Thieves and robbers attempt to enter the sheepfold by climbing over the wall.
-A sheepfold normally consisted of four walls of stone with one door and no roof.
-The fold refers to Israel (v.
-16), and the thieves and robbers refer to the Jewish leaders who are trying to lead Israel while avoiding Christ, the door (v.
+A sheepfold normally consisted of four walls of stone, with one door and no roof.
+The fold is Israel (v.
+16), and the thieves are the Jewish leaders who were trying to lead Israel while avoiding Christ, the door (v.
 1).
-There is evidence of a thief and robber who comes to do mischief to the flock and damage to the owner.
 A true leader enters by the door and is the only shepherd of the sheep (vv.
 2-4).
-The true shepherd has a unique relationship with his sheep.
+The true shepherdhas a unique relationship with his sheep.
 He calls them by name and goes before them.
-The sheep respond by hearing his voice, knowing his voice, and following Him.
-They will never follow a stranger (v.
+The sheep hear his voice and follow Him.
+They will never follow a stranger, choosing to flee instead, because they don’t recognize their voice (v.
 5).
-Their reaction to a stranger is totally opposite to that of the shepherd.
-They flee.
-They are not acquainted with the voice of strangers.
+The Pharisees did not understand this illustration (v.
+6).

 Application

+A shepherd is out in front leading his sheep and not behind driving them.
 Jesus is a good shepherd who does not drive His sheep but goes before them and they follow Him.
-In my leadership responsibilities I want to be out in front with a banner and not behind with a whip.
+In my leadership responsibilities I want to be in front with a banner and not behind with a whip.

 View this passage in NIV (Bible Gateway) »